Opyskoty/running-tracker/README.md

 # running-tracker
+Small app for setting a running goal.
+Add miles and watch the progress bar fill up as you reach your goal!

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.